telerik/teststudio-docs/docs/automated-tests/performance/gather-perfomance-data.md

 ---
 # Gather Performance Data

 > The target machine to be monitored must have either <a href="/general-information/test-studio-run-time" target="_blank">**Run Time edition**</a> or Test Studio installed on it.
-The <a href="/features/scheduling-test-runs/create-execution-server" target="_blank">execution server</a> needs to be running before Test Studio can connect to it for performance monitoring.
+The <a href="/automated-tests/scheduling/multiple-machines-scheduling-setup/create-execution-server#start-the-execution-client" target="_blank">Test Studio Execution Client</a> needs to be running before Test Studio can connect to it for performance monitoring.

 The below instruction assumes that you already have configured a performance run and you only need to add performance counters to be monitored.